 Alistair had fully expected a question like this.
 “What stood out to me most was our simulated interactions tab.
-Our predictive AI’s upvoted 77% of each other’s shareable submissions, which was recently shown to be one of the strongest indicators of long-term relationship success.
-Our generated conversations also contained a much higher concentration ‘hahaha’ and ‘lol’ than 91% of other potential couples which I see as a great sign of us being happy together.”
+Our predictive AI’s liked or upvoted 77% of each other’s shareable submissions, which was recently shown to be one of the strongest indicators of long-term relationship success.
+Our generated conversations also contained a much higher concentration ‘haha’ and ‘lol’ than 91% of other potential couples, which I see as a great sign of us being happy together.”

 “Very fascinating.
 I’ll be sure to look into what you said about shareable submissions later.”
 Rachel flicked the screen to the next page.
 It contained a short list of questions that the major matchmaking services had deemed likely to generate conflict in their relationship.
 As much as Alistair would have loved to prepare for these questions, they were generated on Rachel’s tablet at the start of the interview to ensure authenticity of answers.

 “Alright, please answer these as quickly as possible.
 Question one, assign the following scents to morning, afternoon, and evening: lemon zest, fish, and cedar.”

 “Umm… Fish in the morning, lemon zest in the afternoon, and evening cedar.”

 “Good.
 Question two, rank my physical features from weakest to strongest.
 My hands, my eyebrows, and my chin.”
 Alistair scanned Rachel’s hands and face then briefly paused.
 “Your strongest feature is your hands.
 No… your chin.
 Your hands are a close second and your eyebrows are third.”